La Chaîne Disney

 La Chaîne Disney was a Canadian French-language specialty channel owned by Teletoon Canada, Inc., a subsidiary of Corus Entertainment under license from The Walt Disney Company, and launched on September 1, 2015, replacing Télétoon Rétro.
-It was a localized version of the U.S. subscription network Disney Channel, broadcasting live-action and animated programming aimed at children in French in Canada.
+It was a localized version of the American television network Disney Channel, broadcasting live-action and animated programming aimed at French-speaking children in Canada.

 The launch of the network came alongside a licensing deal reached between Disney and Corus, who acquired Canadian rights to Disney Channel's programming library, and the announcement of a Canadian version of Disney Channel broadcasting in English that launched concurrently.
-Previous rightsholder DHX Media never operated any Disney Channel-branded services in English or French, and its only French-language Disney-branded property was a French-language Canadian version of the preschool children's brand Disney Junior.
+Previous rightsholder DHX Media never operated any Disney Channel-branded services in English or French, and its only French-language Disney-branded property was a French-language Canadian version of the preschool children's channel Disney Junior.

 History

-French-language dubs of Disney Channel programs were historically aired by Radio-Canada and later Vrak.TV.
-The latter channel was co-owned with Family Channel.
-Vrak.TV was separated from Family with the acquisition of Astral Media by Bell Media; in an attempt to relieve concerns surrounding Bell's total market share in English-language television following the merger, Bell elected to divest Family Channel and its sister networks to DHX Media, which included Astral's French-language version of Disney Junior.
+Before the channel's launch, French-language dubs of Disney Channel programs were broadcast by Radio-Canada and later Vrak.TV, which was co-owned with Family Channel.
+Vrak.TV was separated from Family with the acquisition of Astral Media by Bell Media; in an attempt to relieve concerns surrounding Bell's total market share in English-language television following the merger, Bell chose to divest Family Channel and its sister networks to DHX Media, which included Astral's French-language version of Disney Junior.

 On April 16, 2015, Corus Entertainment announced that it had acquired long-term, Canadian multi-platform rights to Disney Channel's programming library; the cost and duration of the licensing deal were not disclosed.
-Alongside the licensing deal, Corus announced that it would officially launch a Canadian version of Disney Channel; the service will consist of linear television channels in English and French, along with TV Everywhere and video-on-demand services for digital platforms.
+Alongside the licensing deal, Corus announced that it would launch a Canadian version of Disney Channel; the service consisted of linear television channels in English and French, along with TV Everywhere and video-on-demand services for digital platforms.

 The French-language service, La Chaîne Disney, launched concurrently with its English-language counterpart on September 1, 2015.
 It replaced Télétoon Rétro in its previous channel allotments, operating under the same CRTC license.

-In 2018, the channel was rebranded to match its English-language counterpart modifying slightly its logo.
+In 2018, the channel was rebranded to match its English-language counterpart and slightly modified its logo.

 Closure

-On July 10, 2025, Corus announced that they would close La Chaîne Disney alongside a selection of children's channels (Nickelodeon, Disney XD, Disney Jr. and ABC Spark) at midnight on September 1, 2025 (due to existing financial pressure at the company), the 10th anniversary of the channel's launch.
-Despite the closure, Corus confirmed that it would continue to air Disney content on its other channels.
-For the time being, the English-language counterpart was not affected.
-The last show to air on the channel before midnight was the French dub of 3 Amigonauts, with the episode "Glasses Half Fail / Burt's Biggest Boom", after which the channel ceased operations with a slate stating "Cette chaîne n'est plus disponible".
+On July 10, 2025, Corus announced that they would close La Chaîne Disney alongside a selection of children's channels (Nickelodeon, Disney XD, Disney Jr. and ABC Spark) at midnight on September 1, 2025, exactly ten years after La Chaîne Disney's launch.
+Despite the closure, Corus confirmed that it would continue to air Disney content on its other channels, with its English-language counterpart not affected.
+The last program to air on the channel before the closure was the French dub of 3 Amigonauts, with the episode "Glasses Half Fail/Burt's Biggest Boom", after which the channel switched to a slate stating "Cette chaîne n'est plus disponible" ("This channel is no longer available").
+This does not just leave the channel's English-language counterpart as the only Disney-related channel airing in Canada, but also Télétoon the only French-language children's channel owned by Corus.